 May Or May not be Affected by the Size of your Company File:

-When QuickBooks Condense Data Utility reduces file size, it’s mainly because it removes transaction detail and lists entries.
+When Compress a Company File in QuickBooks reduces file size, it’s mainly because it removes transaction detail and lists entries.
 The lists won’t decrease if you are using the inventory items.
 Thus, only a few transactions may be condensed and the file size won’t change much.
 It won’t condense open transactions and thus, the file size is not affected.

-List of transactions that aren’t removed by QuickBooks Condense Data Utility:
+List of transactions that aren’t removed by QuickBooks File Condense Utility:

 - Unpaid Sales Tax in Pay Sales Tax column (They are open transactions).